Slothanalytics/general/README.md

 # general
-Default stuff to grab in the branches - add tasks as you wish
+Default stuff to grab in the branches - add issues as you wish